Rio Tinto Company Limited: The acquisition of the mines

 In 1873, the mines were bought by English bidders — who created a consortium for its exploitation — from the government of the First Republic (practically saved from bankruptcy by this sale) for 94,000,000 pesetas.
 However, it is worth mentioning that the foreign presence in the area dated back to the 18th century, with leasing companies such as Robert Wolters.
 The take-off of industrialization in highly developed countries had led various companies to seek new minerals and deposits for their growth.
 Likewise, the increase in employment needs caused a rapid growth in the area and even in Huelva.
 The reason behind the private interest in these mines has its origin in the new central laws of 1849 and 1859, overcoming a previous interventionist regime to move to a new one that greatly favored private initiative.
 But it was really the Ley de Bases de 29 de diciembre de 1868 sobre minas and the Ley de 19 de octubre de 1869 that favored the creation of private and industrial trading companies.

 Thus, on February 14, 1873, after an unsuccessful auction, the mines were acquired through direct sale by an international consortium created, among others, by three powerful families, the Mathesons, the Rothschilds and the Goldschimidt — owner of the Deutsche National Bank of Bremen.
-This consortium later found the Rio Tinto Company Limited, with a capital of six million pound sterlings.
+This consortium later found the Rio Tinto Company Limited, with a capital of six million pounds sterling.
 The purchase of the mines was accompanied by a concession from the State so that the British company could build a railroad linking Riotinto with the port of Huelva.
 Construction of the line was started in June 1873.